groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.utils/memorycleaner/_index.md

 ```

-Clears Heap memory from static PDF instances (static and threadLocal) and deletes all temp files.
+Clears heap memory from static PDF instances (static and threadLocal) and deletes all temp files.
+This method does not affect font settings.

 ### clear() {#clear--}
 ```